 Flowering and fruiting from May to October.

-There is little information on the distribution of all three species of ground cherry in Montana, and their ranges are likely to overlap.
-The three species are differentiated in the Great Plains Flora (1986) by pubescence characteristics.
 Physalis heterophylla differs from P. virginiana var. hispida in that it has glandular hairs rather than non-glandular, reflexed hairs.
 It differs from P. hederifolia in having longer fruiting pedicels that are 10-15 mm (0.4-0.6 in) long vs. 3-10 mm (0.12-0.4 in) long, as well as a typically bigger leaf that is 5-10 cm (0.2-0.4 in) long vs. 2-4 cm (0.8-1.6 in) long.

-MT to NS south to UT, TX and FL (Lesica 2012.
+Lesica et al. 2012.
 Manual of Montana Vascular Plants.
 BRIT Press.
 Fort Worth, TX).

 Legend: View Online Publication Lesica, P., M.T.
 Lavin, and P.F.
 Stickney.
 2012.
 Manual of Montana Vascular Plants.
 Fort Worth, TX: BRIT Press. viii + 771 p.
 Additional References